eoinkelly/rails-relationship-examples/README.md

 ## Why?

-This repo is my attempt to clarify some best practices around:
+This guide is an attempt to clarify some best practices around:

 1. Clear thinking and clear communicating around data modelling
 2. Implementing those models in Rails in the best way possible

 ## Part 1: Just enough data modelling to get by

-### The problem: our terms are fuzzy
+### Problem: Fuzzy language

 > The biggest problem in communication is the illusion that it has taken place
 >